-Curatorial fellowship applications due June 28, 2019
+Curatorial fellowship applications closed at 5pm on June 28, 2019.

 The Emerging Curators Institute (ECI) supports emerging curators from diverse backgrounds through an in-depth research, professional development, and presentation program.
 The first of its kind in the region, the program aims to foster critical dialogue around curatorial practice and provide opportunities for Minnesota-based emerging curators.